AQMpolyface/blipsh/README.md

 [text]
-content = "enter text:"  # The text that appears above the input box
+content = "enter text:"  # The text that appears above the input box color = "darkgray" # The color of the prompt text input_color = "darkgray" # The color of the text you type

 [shell]
 shell = "zsh"  # Which shell you use: "zsh", "bash", or "fish"